 Arrival in Kazakhstan

 Upon arrival in Kazakhstan, citizens of foreign countries are required to obtain an immigration card.
 There hotels, where a tourist stays, will add a registration note.
 Each foreigner arriving in Kazakhstan should register within five days (Saturday and Sunday are counted).
-However, citizens of 48 countries are free of registration procedures within the first 5 days; they receive immigration card with (!) double stamps upon arrival.
+However, citizens of more than 60 countries are free of registration within the first 5 days; they receive immigration card with (!) double stamps upon arrival.
 Also, citizens of Russia and Belarus can stay up to 30 days in Kazakhstan without a registration.
 All other nationalities can complete the registration within 5 days in the migration police office themselves or hand it to a travel agency.
 Here you will find more details of registration of stay in Kazakhstan.

 Diversity of hotels in Kazakhstan will satisfy any requirements, and it will not be hard to find a proper accommodation.
 Almaty and Astana offer a list of the most luxurious hotels which correspond the international hotel standards.
 Even in small cities, it is possible to find decent hotels from 2 to 4 stars.
 You can also stay in private apartments.